 When it comes to software vendors, not all of these are equally reliable.
 Pay attention to customer reviews, especially reviews from businesses of a similar size.

-If a problem occurs, you want the vendor to provide support and to help you with any additional requests.
+If a problem occurs, you want a vendor to provide support and help you with any additional requests.

-Make sure you choose the level of support you need, as it’s one of the key things that will help you make the most of your FSM solution.
+Make sure you choose the level of support you need based on your business size, as it’s one of the key things that will help you make the most of your FSM solution.

-Finally, implementing a new FSM takes time.
-You should know how long it’ll take to train all employees on it and set it up before you decide on a solution.
+Implementation of a new FSM solution takes time.
+It’s essential to know how long it’ll take to implement a new tool to your company’s processes to train your employees and set it up.

-In this case, it’s best to find the most user-friendly solution that will significantly reduce the time it takes to train field technicians and other workers.
+Therefore, it’s better to find the most user-friendly solution that will significantly reduce the time it takes to train field technicians and other workers.

-If you need a complex solution, make sure you arrange for the provider or an expert to provide training and speed up the process.
+If you are looking for a more complex solution, make sure to arrange additional training to speed up the process.

-When it comes to data integration, calculate how much time and resources you’ll need to allocate to the transition so that you can maximise the utility of the software.
+When it comes to data integration, calculate how much time and resources you’ll need to allocate to the transition so that you can maximize the utility of the software.

-And finally, it’s time to select the best software for your business!
+And finally, it’s time to select the best software for small businesses and enterprises!

-The criteria we’ll use to evaluate the best FSM software are:
+The criteria we used to evaluate the best FSM software:

 - Business size

-Tasker is an incredibly flexible FSM tool that will allow your field technicians to work seamlessly with office employees.
-It helps businesses make the most of their assets and increase their revenue – it’s as easy as 1, 2, 3.
+Tasker is a flexible FSM tool that allows your field technicians to work seamlessly with multiple customers.
+It helps businesses make the most of their assets and increase their revenue.

 Although Tasker offers a lot of features, the implementation process is surprisingly simple.

 One of Tasker’s main advantages is transparency.
-You can measure what really matters and create reports in a few seconds.
-In turn, the reports will help you make better, data-driven decisions.
+You can analyze your business insights and create reports in a few seconds.
+In turn, the reports will help you make focused and data-driven decisions.

-You can analyse performance and ROI, as well as reward the top talent at your company.
+You can analyze performance and ROI, as well as reward the top talents at your company.